All Products

 NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE

-2. Create a MySQL instance that has the SSD volume mounted.
+2. Create a MySQL database instance that uses an SSD volume.

-1. Run the following command to create a MySQL instance:
+1. Run the following command to create a MySQL database instance.

 kubectl apply -f mysql-normal-ssd.yaml